cq5282000/NpmProject/README.md

 $ webpack-dev-server
 ```

-then visit the link 127.0.0.1:8080,you will see 'Hello World' in the browser.
+then visit the link 127.0.0.1:8080,you will see 'Hello World' in the browser..